Morton C. Hunter: Civil War

+Congress

 Hunter was elected as a Republican to the Fortieth Congress (March 4, 1867 – March 3, 1869).

-Hunter was elected to the Forty-third, Forty-fourth, and Forty-fifth Congresses (March 4, 1873 – March 3, 1879).
+After leaving office for four years, Hunter was again elected to the Forty-third, Forty-fourth, and Forty-fifth Congresses (March 4, 1873 – March 3, 1879).

+Later career and death

 After leaving office he operated a quarry in the Indiana limestone district.

 He died in Bloomington, Indiana, October 25, 1896 and was interred in Rose Hill Cemetery.